 The biomedical model has thus become a cultural imperative, its limitations easily overlooked.
 In brief, it has now acquired the status of dogma.
 In science, a model is revised or abandoned when it fails to account adequately for all the data.
 A dogma, on the other hand, requires that discrepant data be forced to fit the model or be excluded.”
 [Emphasis added].

 We can see Engel’s treatise evident in much of the issues in nutrition science today.
 The limitations of the biomedical model for investigating diet-disease relationships are often overlooked.
-It is assumed that this model is the cultural imperative for the study of diet-disease relationships; rather than modify the model to fit the data, biomedical purists call for the data to be forced to fit the model.
-The ‘cultural imperative’ for investigation is the RCT; other forms of evidence are discounted, it is assumed an RCT automatically demonstrates causation, and by default any findings must be correct.
+It is assumed that this model is the cultural imperative for the study of all health sciences, including diet-disease relationships.
+Rather than modify the model to fit the data, biomedical purists call for the data to be forced to fit the model.
+The ‘cultural imperative’ for investigation is the RCT; other forms of evidence are discounted, it is often assumed an RCT automatically demonstrates causation, and by default any findings from an RCT must be correct, with the implication that if the finding of an RCT differs to an observational study, the latter must be ‘wrong’.

 1) The biomedical RCT is explanatory